 The tables below outline the top 10 medical health conditions among adults in Adult Families, Single Adults, and Families with Children shelters.
-This is self-reported data at the time of application, when they arrive at the assessment or intake site, from every adult client that spent the night in an adult family, families with children or single adult shelter in 2019.
+This is self-reported data at the time of application, when they arrive at the assessment or intake site, from every adult client that spent the night in an adult family, families with children or single adult shelter in 2022.
 In this data collection method, each client has the ability to report several health conditions and therefore these data are not de-duplicated.
-These counts include clients that turned 18 while in shelter during 2019.
-Asthma was the leading medical condition reported by adult in Families with Children and Adult Families shelter.
-Among adults in single adult shelters hypertension was the leading medical condition.
+These counts include clients that turned 18 while in shelter during 2022.
+Asthma was the leading medical condition reported by adults in Families with Children and Adult Families shelters.
+Among adults in single adult shelters, hypertension/high blood pressure was the leading medical condition.